Tokuryū: Recruitment

 These groups typically recruit online through social media and encrypted messaging apps.
-Many recruits are young people, including students, part-time workers, and unemployed individuals, lured by the promise of high earnings through what are often marketed as dark part-time jobs (闇バイト, yami-baito).
-These jobs often lead participants into criminal activities such as fraud, theft, or drug trafficking.
+Many recruits are young, including students, part-time workers and unemployed, lured by the promise of high earnings through what are often marketed as dark part-time jobs (闇バイト, yami-baito).
+These jobs often lead participants into criminal activities.

 Criminal activities

 Tokuryū groups are involved in a wide range of illegal activities, including: